Heterodyne: Optical heterodyning

 Optical heterodyne detection (an area of active research) is an extension of the heterodyning technique to higher (visible) frequencies.
 Guerra (1995) first published the results of what he called a "form of optical heterodyning" in which light patterned by a 50 nm pitch grating illuminated a second grating of pitch 50 nm, with the gratings rotated with respect to each other by the angular amount needed to achieve magnification.
 Although the illuminating wavelength was 650 nm, the 50 nm grating was easily resolved.
 This showed a nearly 5-fold improvement over the Abbe resolution limit of 232 nm that should have been the smallest obtained for the numerical aperture and wavelength used.
-This super-resolution microscopic imaging through optical heterodyning later came to be know by many as "structured illumination microscopy".
+This super-resolution microscopic imaging through optical heterodyning later came to be known by many as structured illumination microscopy.

 In addition to super-resolution optical microscopy, optical heterodyning could greatly improve optical modulators, increasing the density of information carried by optical fibers.
 It is also being applied in the creation of more accurate atomic clocks based on directly measuring the frequency of a laser beam.
 (Note: See NIST subtopic 9.07.9-4.R for a description of research on one system to do this.)

 Since optical frequencies are far beyond the manipulation capacity of any feasible electronic circuit, all visible frequency photon detectors are inherently energy detectors not oscillating electric field detectors.
-However, since energy detection is inherently "square-law" detection, it intrinsically mixes any optical frequencies present on the detector.
+However, since energy detection is inherently square-law detection, it intrinsically mixes any optical frequencies present on the detector.
 Thus, sensitive detection of specific optical frequencies necessitates optical heterodyne detection, in which two different (close by) wavelengths of light illuminate the detector so that the oscillating electrical output corresponds to the difference between their frequencies.
 This allows extremely narrow band detection (much narrower than any possible color filter can achieve) as well as precision measurements of phase and frequency of a light signal relative to a reference light source, as in a laser Doppler vibrometer.

 This phase sensitive detection has been applied for Doppler measurements of wind speed, and imaging through dense media.
 The high sensitivity against background light is especially useful for lidar.

 In optical Kerr effect (OKE) spectroscopy, optical heterodyning of the OKE signal and a small part of the probe signal produces a mixed signal consisting of probe, heterodyne OKE-probe and homodyne OKE signal.
 The probe and homodyne OKE signals can be filtered out, leaving the heterodyne frequency signal for detection.